‘TUMMY TIME’ – Postnatal Core Restore Class

 How do I join?

 All class bookings are now managed online via GoTeamUp where you can complete the health screening questions, and book into your classes online.
-You purchase an initial set of 6 sessions (to be used within 8 weeks of your first class), and then keep renewing as you wish
+If you are joining part way through a block, please email me at the address below.

 If you have any concerns or further questions, I am happy to do a telephone consultation before you join the class.
 Please get in touch at email@example.com to request a telephone consultation.
 Otherwise you can go ahead and book online.